Hanna Park: History

 Part of what is now Hanna Park was formerly Manhattan Beach, Florida's first beach community for African Americans during the period of segregation in the United States.
 The area was intended for use by African American employees of the Florida East Coast Railway and hotels.
 African American entrepreneurs Mack Wilson and William Middleton, among others, contributed to making Manhattan Beach a destination for many African Americans in the South.
 At its height the beach included amenities such as picnic pavilions, cottages, and an amusement park.
 It flourished until 1932, when the East Coast Railway stopped serving its Jacksonville to northern Mayport route, ultimately preventing convenient access to the area for travelers.
 Around 1940, it was superseded as a day-trip destination by the larger American Beach in nearby Amelia Island.

 In 1967, 5 acre of land for the park was donated by Winthrop Bancroft, who required that the land be named for Kathryn Abbey Hanna (November 8, 1895 – 1967), a Chicago-born educator and author who had settled in Florida and served on the Board of Parks and Historic Memorials.
+Hanna taught at Florida State College for Women.
+She also wrote a history of the state titled Florida, Land of Change.